Lake Oswego, Oregon: Oswego Lake

 Oswego Lake has been a subject of controversy over whether it is a private lake or a public navigable water.
 A lawsuit against the city charges that they are preventing people from using a public stairway in a public park to swim in a public lake.
 The City of Lake Oswego does not allow public access.
 Two recreational users of the lake who were barred from using the lake filed a lawsuit in 2012.
 On August 1, 2019, the Oregon Supreme Court ruled that a 2012 Lake Oswego ordinance will need to be reviewed.
 The Supreme Court recognized public right to enter the body of water from public land and that the City of Lake Oswego cannot interfere with this right.

+In April 2024, a Clackamas County Circuit judge affirmed an advisory jury's ruling that City of Lake Oswego had overstepped its boundary by preventing access to the lake from Millennium Park Plaza.

 Public schools

-The Lake Oswego School District is within the city boundaries and serves the city's roughly 7,000 students, with a ratio of 23 students per instructor.
+The Lake Oswego School District includes most of the city boundaries, and serves roughly 7,000 students, with a ratio of 23 students per instructor.
 The two high schools in the district are Lake Oswego High School and Lakeridge High School.
 The six elementary schools and two junior high schools serve students in grades 1 through 8.
 The junior high schools are Lakeridge Junior High and Lake Oswego Junior High.
 Lakeridge Junior High was known as Waluga Junior High until 2012 when it was merged with Bryant Elementary.

+A portion of Lake Oswego in Multnomah County is in Portland Public Schools.

 Cultural and recreational facilities

-The city maintains 600 acre of parks and open spaces including George Rogers Park and Millennium Plaza Park.
+The city maintains 600 acre of parks and open spaces including George Rogers Park, Millennium Plaza Park and Lake Oswego Golf Course.

 Lake Oswego has one public library, part of the Library Information Network of Clackamas County.
 From 2002 to 2006, the library was rated among the top 10 libraries serving similar population sizes in the United States.

 Economy

 Largest employers

-According to Lake Oswego's 2018 Comprehensive Annual Financial Report, the principal employers in the city are:
+According to Lake Oswego's 2022 Comprehensive Annual Financial Report, the principal employers in the city are: